Category: Uncategorised

 Where: The Winery, Alresford Road, Itchen Stoke, Alresford, SO24 0QW

-We’re back for 2026 with Thursday Lates, starting May 14th.
+We’re back for 2026 with Thursday Lates, starting this May.
 No need to book – just turn up and grab a seat!

 The Lates run throughout the summer and into September and, as always, we will be bringing out the Landy Bar where you can get hold of our award-winning wines, chilled to the perfect temperature and available by the glass, bottle or case.

 Each week we’ll be spotlighting a new local caterer, so there’ll always be something new to try.
-To start us off the wonderful Forte Kitchen are bringing delicious flatbreads and BBQ skewers.
-The following week you’ll find Field and Furnace at the winery – so there’ll be two Landy’s side by side - one serving steak, the other sparkling wine.
-The steak (by the way) will be a pretty perfect pairing with the WHITE FROM BLACK 2019.
+On the 21st you’ll find Field and Furnace at the winery their steak (by the way) will be a pretty perfect pairing with the WHITE FROM BLACK 2019.

 After this we’re being joined by the likes of Pala Food, OFM and of course, Becka Cooper with her delicious (and hyperlocal) game treats.
 Make sure to follow @thegrangewine on Instagram to discover what nights your favourite foodstuffs will be with us.
 It’s first-come, first-served - so when the food is gone it will be gone…